What Does Numbers 2:2 Mean?

 - Where in my life am I organizing things around my preferences instead of God’s presence?

-- What 'banners' - like success, comfort, or approval - am I following more closely than Christ?
+- What 'banner' - family, career, reputation - am I rallying around more than Christ?

 A Challenge For You